satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 ![White channel calibration RGBW only](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/710579ab-d440-46e4-ba85-b2f56dc3261b)

-Other LED controllers:
+Other LED Controllers:

 I would like to mention at this point that there are several ESP controllers with HyperSerial drivers from awawa-dev in GitHub, which can be installed on both ESP8266 and ESP32.
 For details and separate settings, please see:  https://github.com/awawa-dev/HyperSerialEsp8266 and https://github.com/awawa-dev/HyperSerialESP32/

-LED layout:
+LED Layout:

 In the second step, we go to LED layout.
 Here you have to create the LED geometry of your TV, enter the exact number of LEDs top, bottom, left and right as well as the input position.
 (This is the first LED in configuration)